FinCEN, OFAC Warn VASPs of Potential Sanctions Violations for Allowing Customers to Pay Ransomware

-As the severity and sophistication of ransomware attacks continue to rise across various sectors around the world, the US Department of the Treasury’s Office of Terrorism and Financial Intelligence issued two advisories to assist US individuals and businesses in efforts to combat ransomware scams and attacks.
+As the severity and sophistication of A type of malicious program that is designed to encrypt a sy...
+More attacks continue to rise across various sectors around the world, the US Department of the Treasury’s Office of Terrorism and Financial Intelligence issued two advisories to assist US individuals and businesses in efforts to combat ransomware scams and attacks.

 VASPs Face Sanctions Violation Risks for Facilitating Ransomware Payments

-The US Department of the Treasury’s Office of Foreign Assets Control (OFAC) issued an advisory to alert companies that engage with victims of ransomware attacks of the potential sanctions risks for facilitating ransomware payments.
+The US Department of the Treasury’s Office of Foreign Assets Control (OFAC) issued an Advisory on Potential Sanctions Risks for Facilitating Ransomware Payments to alert companies that engage with victims of ransomware attacks, such as banks, crypto exchanges, and cyber insurance firms, of the potential sanctions risks when facilitating ransomware payments.

 Sanctions compliance programs should account for the risk that a ransomware payment may involve an SDN or blocked person, or a comprehensively embargoed jurisdiction.
-Companies that facilitate ransomware payments to cyber actors on behalf of victims, including Virtual Asset Service Providers, “not only encourage future ransomware payment demands but also may risk violating OFAC regulation.”
+Companies that facilitate ransomware payments to cyber actors on behalf of victims, including The term "virtual asset" refers to any digital representatio...
+More Service Providers, “not only encourage future ransomware payment demands but also may risk violating OFAC regulation.”

 According to the advisory, any transaction with individuals or entities (“persons”) on OFAC’s Specially Designated Nationals and Blocked Persons List (SDN List), “including transactions by a non-U.S. person which causes a U.S. person to violate any IEEPA-based sanctions,” is prohibited.

 Violating OFAC sanctions can result in civil penalties based on “strict liability,” meaning that “a person subject to U.S. jurisdiction may be held civilly liable even if it did not know or have reason to know it was engaging in a transaction with a person that is prohibited under sanctions laws and regulations administered by OFAC.”
-Accurate A blockchain—the technology underlying bitcoin and other c...
+Accurate A blockchain is a shared digital ledger, or a continually up...
 More analytics is crucial to ensuring VASPs outgoing transactions are not violating OFAC sanctions.

 Trends and Typologies of Ransomware and Associated Payments